PROJECT OVERVIEW

 Adequate Experience/May Return

-This theme includes quotes that demonstrate a tentative openness to using the app again.
-These statements describe a positive attitude towards the app that ultimately leans neutral.
+These quotes demonstrate a tentative openness to using the app again.
+They describe a positive attitude towards the app that ultimately leans neutral.

 "I'm satisfied with the recommendations, they're good songs I guess.
 I would listen to some of these."